kohana/database/guide/database/results.md

 		echo 'User Email: '.$user['email'];
 	}

-The second parameter, `$value`, will referrence the column specified and return that value rather than the whole row.
+The second parameter, `$value`, will reference the column specified and return that value rather than the whole row.

 	$results = DB::select('id', 'email')->from('users')->execute();
 	$users = $results->as_array('id', 'email');